NautiluX/slide/README.md

 * `-s` for shuffle instead of random image rotation
 * `-S` for sorted rotation (files ordered by name, first images then subfolders)
 * `rotation_seconds(default=30)`: time until next random image is chosen from the given folder
 * `aspect(default=a)`: the required aspect ratio of the picture to display.
-Valid values are 'a' (all), 'l' (landscape) and 'p' (portrait)
+Valid values are 'a' (all), 'l' (landscape), 'p' (portrait) and 'm' (monitor).
+Monitor will match the aspect ratio of the display we are running on.
 * `background_opacity(default=150)`: opacity of the background filling image between 0 (black background) and 255
 * `blur_radius(default=20)`: blur radius of the background filling image
 * `-v` or `--verbose`: Verbose debug output when running, plus a thumbnail of the original image in the bottom left of the screen
-* `--stretch`: When in aspect mode 'l' or 'p' crop the image rather than leaving a blurred background.
+* `--stretch`: When in aspect mode 'l','p' or 'm' crop the image rather than leaving a blurred background.
 For example, in landscape mode this will make images as wide as the screen and crop the top and bottom to fit.
 * `-O` is used to create a overlay string.
   * It defines overlays for all four edges in the order `top-left;top-right;bottom-left;bottom-right`
   * All edges overlays are separated by `;`